MohanFSDeveloper/paramothers.github.io/mydoc/webui/angularjs/Angular Developer Tips.md

 5. Better read directly from **$scope**, object in View
 6. use **$rootScope**, for share global variable with in the module, since it is super most $scope object in AngularJS
 7. better access **$rootScope** object by module's _run_ method
+8. attach minimum properties and function to $scope object. it should be lightweight

 ## others